PeoplesFootballExp/Peoples-Football-Experience/README.md

 **People’s Football Experience (PFE)** is a free and open-source football game where the community drives development.
 Play, manage, and shape the future of football — together.

-At the moment, the game has a planned release date of summer of 2030.
+At the moment, the game has a planned release date of **summer of 2030**.
 This is just in time for the 2030 World Cup!

 ## 2. Features